Woahai321/list-sync/ReadMe.md

 ## 🛡️ Legal Disclaimer

-Using the **IMDB to Overseerr Sync Tool** responsibly and in accordance with Overseerr's and IMDB's Terms of Service (ToS) and policies is crucial!
+Using the **ListSync Tool** responsibly and in accordance with Overseerr's and IMDB's Terms of Service (ToS) and policies is crucial!
 Here are some key points:

 1. **Compliance with Overseerr and IMDB:**